WaryWolf/findacrafter/README.md

 UPDATE: Blizzard has a new API and website - [dev.battle.net](http://dev.battle.net).
 Apparently there aren't any new features yet, but you can sign up for an API key and get a higher limit on requests per day.

-As of 10th September 2014, the "limit" on requests before blizzard starts giving you 503 errors is 103,000.

-We are stealing character census data from [wow.realmpop.com](http://wow.realmpop.com/us.html) but any other sources of info would be good.

 ### FEATURES COMPLETE ###

 * Grab data from realmpop's json blobs and put it into database